totemorg/securelink/README.md

 <a name="module_SECLINK"></a>

 ## SECLINK
-Provides a secure link between totem clients and the totem server.
-Provides account login/out/reset sessions and a private (end-to-end encrypted) message link between trusted clients.
+Provides a private (end-to-end encrypted) message link between trusted clients and secure logins.

 This module documented in accordance with [jsdoc](https://jsdoc.app/).